-In reciprocity-based relationships, the balance of exchanges that accrues to the focal individual can be positive, neutral or negative.
-Positive balances lead to a gradual emergence of more generalized relationships where a less immediate or precise accounting for this balance emerges (Lawler, 2001; Molm, 2003).
+In reciprocity-based relationships the balance of exchanges accruing to the focal individual can be positive, neutral, or negative.
+Positive balances lead to a gradual emergence of more generalized relationships where a less immediate or precise accounting for these balances emerges (Lawler, 2001; Molm, 2003).
 Negative accumulations of these exchanges lead to cases where the focal individual suspiciously protects the balance between goods and services received.
-This is termed "negotiated exchange" by Lawler (2001), and is marked by the close monitoring of the timing and content of returns provided by the target in order to ensure immediate balance.
-In reciprocal relationships where there is a positive balance, we believe that there is a high probability of a positive anchoring event occurring and in reciprocal relationships with a negative balance there is a high probability of a negative anchoring event occurring.

-Assuming no anchoring event has already occurred in the relationship, the current balance in the relationship impacts how the focal individual will attribute the target's behavior.
+Lawler (2001) called this "negotiated exchange," which is marked by the close monitoring of the timing and content of returns provided by the target in order to ensure immediate balance.
+In reciprocal relationships where there is a positive balance, we believe that there is a high probability that a positive anchoring event will occur, whereas in reciprocal relationships with a negative balance, there is a high probability that a negative anchoring event will occur.
+Assuming no anchoring event has already occurred in the relationship, the current balance in the relationship will impact how the focal individual will attribute the target's behavior.